A New Proof of the Flat Wall Theorem: Appendix: Characterizing graphs with no -cross

 It now follows that $Q_1$ and $Q_2$ have a total of exactly three ends in $V(P)$.
 Without loss of generality, assume that $s_1, s_2, t_1$ are contained in $V(P)$ and occur in that order when traversing $P$.
 Since the $C\cup P$-bridge containing $Q_1$ is stable by~\refclaim{cl:stable}, it follows that $Q_1$ has an internal vertex, and there exists a path $R$ from an internal vertex of $Q_1$ to $V(C_1)\setminus V(P)$ that is otherwise disjoint from $P \cup Q_1 \cup C_1$.
 If $R$ is disjoint from $Q_2$, then $Q_1\cup Q_2\cup R$ includes a $C_1$-cross with exactly two ends in $P$, a case already handled.
 Thus we may assume that $R$ has a subpath $S$ with one end in $Q_1-\{s_1,t_1\}$, the other end in $Q_2-s_2$, and otherwise disjoint from $Q_1\cup Q_2$.
 Now $\yy{S} \cup Q_1 \cup Q_2 \cup P$ is a tripod in $G$, contradicting~\refclaim{cl:tripod}.
 This final contradiction completes the proof of the theorem.

 The proof of Theorem~\ref{thm:crossreduct} is constructive and readily implies the existence of a polynomial time algorithm for the problem of Theorem~\ref{alg:crossreduct}.
-However, it does not seem to achieve as good a bound on the running time as Shiloach's algorithm~\cite{Shi}.
+However, it does not seem to achieve as good a bound on the running time as the algorithm of \zz{Kawarabayashi, Li and Reed~\cite{KawLiRee}}.

 \baselineskip 11pt

 This material is based upon work supported by the National Science Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.